Alexandre-Silva/dinamic-TS/README.md

-# dinamic-TS
+# dynamic-TS
-A dinamic teamspeak server maintained between a set of users.
-The server is hosted in the machines of the users while the active machine with the active server instance is known using ddns (in this case no-ip.com).
+A TeamSpeak server maintained dynamically between a set of users.
+The server is hosted in the users' machines were at any given time instant there is only one active server instance.
+The server is discover-able using DDNS (in this case no-ip.com).

 This is a really old project.
-Just placing it here just so i dont lose it.
+Just archiving it here.